LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 However, we must also be careful that supposed functional redundancy does not result from inaccurate modeling.

 In a 3LGM^2 model, we specialize or decompose functions to that level of detail needed to describe the support of the functions by single application components.
-That means if we think of the hierarchy of functions in a 3LGM^2 model as a tree in graph theory, then each of the tree’s “leaf functions” must completely be supported by one application component of the information system.
+That means if we think of the hierarchy of functions in a 3LGM^2 model as a tree in graph theory, then each of the tree’s "leaf functions" must completely be supported by one application component of the information system.
-We only assign application components to the “leaf functions” of the tree.
+We only assign application components to the "leaf functions" of the tree.
 For example, if we find that the function medical and nursing care planning needs joint support of two application components X and Y, we have to specialize or decompose the function in such a way that the resulting subfunctions are supported by X and Y, respectively.
 If X is used by clinicians and Y is used by nurses, a solution could be to decompose the function into medical care planning and nursing care planning.